Account Updater

 Frequently Asked Questions

-No, not unless you are processing recurring payments through the Sola Merchant Portal and you have enabled retry attempts.
-If you are processing recurring payments through a Sola integration for your software, you will need to manually process the payment.
+Yes — if you process recurring payments through the Sola Merchant Portal and have enabled retry attempts, the system will automatically retry failed payments.
+If you process recurring payments via a Sola integration within your own software, you’ll need to run the payment manually.

 We recommend that merchants who are signed up for Sola Account Updater wait 3-5 days before retrying the card, as it may take several days for the correct information to be obtained.